Income Classification of the Province, City, and Municipalities

 2004-2007 (2008)- Bureau of Local Government Finance – Memorandum Circular No. 01-M(15)-08 and Department of Finance Department Order No.23-08 Effective July 29, 2008

-8 thoughts on “Income Classification by Municipality and City”
+8 thoughts on “Income Classification of the Province, City, and Municipalities”

 1. Is it possible to have an electronic (scanned) copy of BLGF Memo Circular Nos.
 01-M(29)-05 and 01-M(15)-08?